dpi-tta-lessons/ruby-basics/content.md

 Error messages are your friend.
 Please read the error message!
 Seriously, **read the error message**.
 They will often provide context clues like line numbers and even suggest changes to make it work.

 <!-- TODO: add screenshot/video showing shortcut to click to the location in your code -->

+- In Ruby, what does a `NameError` usually mean?
+- You used a name (variable or method) that hasn’t been defined.
+  - Correct!
+Ruby couldn't find that name in the current scope.
+- You tried to divide by zero.
+  - Not correct — that would cause a ZeroDivisionError.
+- Your file is missing the `end` keyword.
+  - Not correct — that would cause a SyntaxError.
+{: .choose_best #nameerror title="Understanding NameError" answer="1"}

 ## 4. Code Comments